drclcomputers/GOSnake/README.md

 - Go 1.24.2 or later
 - Terminal with ANSI color support
 - Audio output capability (for sound effects)

+## 🐛 Known Bugs
+- The snake can sometimes become schizophrenic and see two apples.
+This effect may or may not disappear after eating one of them. 🍏

 ## 📝 License